echogarden-project/echogarden/docs/Tasklist.md

 * Align audio file to audio file
 * Alignment with speech translation assistance, which would enable multilingual subtitle replacement for translated captions
 * Make `dtw` mode work with more speech synthesizers to produce its reference
+* Predict timing for individual letters (graphemes) based on phoneme timestamps

 ## Documentation